Monkeypox FAQ

 People may get flu-like symptoms, including fever, headache, and fatigue.
 1-3 days later, people may get a rash on the face, arms, legs (including the palms of the hands and soles of the feet), and genitals.
 It usually takes around 6 – 13 for symptoms to appear (the “incubation period”).
 Over the course of the infection, the rash will change: first, it will appear as flat lesions, will progress to raised and firm lesions, then will fill with fluid, and finally will develop crusts which will dry and fall off.

-With recent monkeypox cases, people have developed the rash around their genitals and/or anus (butt) first.
+With recent mpox cases, people have developed the rash around their genitals and/or anus (butt) first.
 Many of these cases were detected at STI clinics, with symptoms that appear like common STIs including syphilis or genital herpes.

 How long are people infectious?